manucf8/LumiSkin/README.md

 1. Have [XAMPP](https://www.apachefriends.org/) installed in your computer.
 2. Have [Composer](https://getcomposer.org/download/) installed in your computer.
+3. For the Skincare Test to work, you need to add an OpenAI API Key inside your .env file.

 ## Installation
 - Clone the repository to your local machine.